Arun-g03/Gym-App/Information/CoreParts.md

    - Estimate the time or effort required for each task using estimation techniques such as story points or hours.

 5. **Tools and Techniques**:
-   - Use Kanban boards to visualize tasks and their progress.
+   - Use Kanban boards to visualise tasks and their progress.
    - Consider using Sprint Burndown charts to track progress.
-   - Utilize tools like Jira, Trello, or Asana for project management.
+   - Utilise tools like Jira, Trello, or Asana for project management.

 ### (b) Implementing Software with Sprint Progress (20%)